mainmatter/mainmatter.com/src/cases/trainline.md

 layout: case-study
 company: Trainline
 title: Mobile train tickets with Ember.js for Trainline | Work
-display_title: "A mobile train ticket counter for Trainline"
+displayTitle: "A mobile train ticket counter for Trainline"
 description: Trainline is Europe’s leading rail and coach platform.
 We helped them deliver a high-performance mobile web app, along with an improved engineering process.
 ---